 Able to Teach.
 This qualification is greatly misunderstood today.
 Some have said that the root Greek word διδακτικοσ means that the elder is able to teach.
 If that is true, then this is not a qualification at all because everyone is able to teach.
 Some have said that it means an elder must be able to teach by his life.
 But everybody teaches by his life – either good or bad.
 Mothers and fathers teach their children by both their lives and what they say.
 Fathers teach the family about God with the Bible.
 Everybody teaches someone all the time.
 If the Greek word means “able to teach,” then this qualification is meaningless.
 It does not discriminate against anyone, because everyone qualifies.
 We all teach by our lives and our words.
 If everyone qualifies, then this criteria for selecting elders is meaningless and can be ignored.
 Clearly, the Greek word means something more.

 The question we need to ask is, “What kind of teaching does διδακτικοσ refer to?”
-First, the Greek word occurs only one other place in the New Testament – 2 Tim.
-2:24.
+First, the Greek word occurs only one other place in the New Testament – 2 Timothy 2:24.
 In that passage, Timothy is encouraged to do a number of things, including διδακτικοσ.
 These are encouragements, but the verse does not help us understand the meaning of he word.

 However, help is found from Philo, who reveals that the word means “skillful in teaching.”
 Other significant authors agree, including W. F. Arndt, John Calvin, Colin Brown et al, Danker and Bauer, and Thayer.